-This course will train you to an advanced level in a wide variety of practical skills and give you the business knowledge you will need to promote yourself, build your business as a freelancer and manage your finances for a career in TV, film, photography and theatre.
+This course will train you to an advanced level in a wide variety of practical skills, giving you the business knowledge you will need to promote yourself, build your business as a freelancer and manage your finances for a career in TV, film, photography and theatre.
 You will create a professional portfolio of work that will showcase your technical abilities to future employers.

 Important factors alongside your skill-set are crucial in building your professional reputation.
-These include commitment, reliability and timekeeping skills as well as the ability to evaluate your work and train your eye to pick up detail.
+These include commitment, reliability and timekeeping skills as well as the ability to evaluate your work and develop a keen eye for detail.
 Your ability to communicate effectively with directors, crew, photographers and costume designers, to name a few, is key to your future success in this demanding yet exciting industry.

-- As well as exploring fashion and catwalk make-up, we will also teach you to develop the skills required for you to set up and run your own freelance business.
+- As well as exploring fashion and catwalk makeup, we will also teach you to develop the skills required to set up and run your own freelance business

-A minimum of 56 UCAS Tariff points to include one or more of the following criteria - Level 3 Theatrical and Media Make-up Diploma, Level 3 Beauty Therapy or Hairdressing, A-Level or BTEC Art and Design, Theatre Studies, History, Performing Arts, Media/Film Studies, Fashion, Photography and Costume Production.
-It is essential that applicants should have an artistic/creative flair.
+It is essential that applicants have an artistic/creative flair.
 If your creative qualification is not listed here please contact the Admissions Team directly so that we can confirm whether it can be accepted onto this course.

 Non-tariff: SCCB accepts a wide range of Level 3 qualifications not currently on the UCAS tariff, these can include a range of vocational Level 3 diplomas, NVQ qualifications and EU qualifications, many of which are suitable for entry onto our Foundation degree programme.
 It is essential that these qualifications are in a related subject area, as listed above.
 To find out if we accept your qualification for entry please contact the Admissions Team directly.

 Work based: We also equally consider applicants who are currently in work and wish to apply to SCCB.
 To apply you must currently be in work demonstrating management or supervisory duties for the past 3 years in a relevant industry to the course you are applying for.
-Your application must also include a reference from your current line manager supporting your entry to higher education.
+Your application must include a reference from your current Line Manager supporting your entry to higher education.
 For further details please contact the Admissions Team directly.

-On successful completion of the Foundation degree, students can apply final year of the BA (Hons) Specialist Hair & Media Make-up degree at University College Birmingham (UCB) or you will be able to move into a wide variety of areas within the specialist hair and media make-up sector.
-Graduates have also gone on to work in the fashion image industry, cosmetics or as a freelance hair and make-up artist.
+On successful completion of the Foundation degree, you can apply for the final year of the BA (Hons) Specialist Hair & Media Makeup degree at University College Birmingham (UCB) or you could move into a wide variety of areas within the specialist hair and media makeup sector.
+Graduates have also gone on to work in the fashion image industry, cosmetics or as a freelance hair and makeup artist.